 All information about the Windows extension on the iPad

-In order to use Luna Display 5.0 for the display extension from Windows PC (or Windows on Mac) to Apple iPad, you need, among other things, the appropriate hardware - available as USB-C and HDMI stick.
+To upgrade Luna Display 5.0 for Windows PC (or Windows on Mac) display expansion apple ipad To use it, you need, among other things, the appropriate hardware – available as a USB-C and HDMI stick.
 In addition, there is the Luna Display App in version 5.0.
-This works if the computer has at least Windows 10 with 64-bit (from build 1809).
-The iPad connected via WiFi or Ethernet cable should have iOS 12.1 or a newer system installed.
+This works if the computer has at least Windows 10 with 64-bit (from Build 1809).
+The iPad paired via WiFi or Ethernet cable should have iOS 12.1 or later system installed.
 802.11n is recommended for the WLAN connection.
-Further information and the necessary links to hardware and software downloads are available in the official blog post the developer.
+Further information as well as the necessary links to the hardware and the software download can be found in the official blog post the developer.

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.